Health and Counseling Center: Rights and Responsibilities

 - Providing complete information about your illness and problems to allow proper evaluation and treatment.

 - Asking questions to ensure appropriate comprehension of your illness or problem, as well as the provider’s recommendations for continuing care.
-If you find the care or course of treatment unacceptable for any reason, it should be discussed with the staff and/or the Director of Women’s Health.
+If you find the care or course of treatment unacceptable for any reason, it should be discussed with the staff and/or the Director of the Health and Counseling Center.

-- Showing courtesy and respect to Women’s Health personnel and other clients.
+- Showing courtesy and respect to HCC personnel and other clients.

 - Following the course of treatment prescribed to you by the medical staff, including taking medications as directed and not sharing your medications with others.

-- Fulfilling financial obligations for your care, both to Women's Health and any off-campus referrals, in a timely manner.
+- Fulfilling financial obligations for your care, both to HCC and any off-campus referrals, in a timely manner.

 - Communicating with your healthcare provider if your condition worsens or does not respond to treatment.